I’m looking at my gold wedding band.

 Over billions of years, the atoms become part of vast galactic clouds and nebula.
 In more time, a passing gravity wave, perhaps from the violent merger of two black holes, may precipitate a wave of star formation, like water molecules suddenly condensing into drops of liquid water to make clouds.

-As the nuclei of the forming stars pulls in more and more dust, it also harvests and concentrates its angular momentum, creating spinning eddies around the central star-to-be – an engine which resists the inexorable pull of gravity.
+The nuclei of the forming stars pull in more and more dust, harvesting and concentrating angular momentum, creating spinning eddies around the central star-to-be – thermodynamic engines resisting the inexorable pull of gravity.
 These spinning clouds condense into planets, not at random, but following the Constructal Law physics of all matter and energy flows.

 Billions of years later, we humans come on to the scene.
 Our planet is 90% molten iron and magma hotter than 1000 degrees C. On the surface floats a thin crust, 70% covered in water.
 On the remaining 25%, we evolve opposable thumbs to better poke around amongst the planetary detritus.

 One might think that gold atoms would be diffused throughout the mass of the earth and its rocks, virtually undetectable in its rarity.
 But this is not the case.

 Instead, we find it in lumps and in very specific places.
 How did all those diffuse gold atoms from the primordial solar system find each other once on earth?
 How did they decide to get together and make nuggets that we could find and make into wedding bands?